 FREE | Accepted Companies

 Companies must have applied for a one-on-one meeting ahead of time.
 In your application, be sure to describe potential market access (reimbursment, pricing, etc.) barriers or opportunities you have identified.
-The one-on-one application period ends on November 10th, 2016.
-Your application will be reviewed and you will be notified of acceptance by email on November 11th, 2016.
+The one-on-one application has ended.
+Your application will be reviewed and you will be notified of acceptance by email on November 10th, 2016.
 Acceptance of a one-on-one meeting is not guaranteed as all applications must be approved.

 JLABS @ Toronto